 You only have up to 1 hour to get to know your candidate during the interview.
-Not much time.
+Not much time, right?
 You probably want to hire programmers who are flexible, adapt quickly in a fast-changing environment, and above all, perform well under tight deadlines.
 Therefore, assessing soft skills, next to verifying programming skills, prove to be crucial as they can greatly influence delivering results.
 How to assess programmers the right way?
 Which developer interview questions should you rely on?

 One way to do so is to use behavioral interview techniques, often referred to as non-technical interview questions.
 It is often used by recruiters to evaluate a candidate’s past experiences and behaviors in order to determine their potential.
 Behavioral-based questions are said to reveal more in-depth information about the way a candidate thinks and feels and what type of experience the candidate has from previous jobs.
 It is believed that past performance can be a good indicator of future behavior.

 As Katharine Hansen states “behavioral interviewing is said to be 55 percent predictive of future on-the-job behavior, while traditional interviewing is only 10 percent predictive”.

 Ok, I want to use behavioral interview questions.
 What’s next?

 As a recruiter first, you need to identify desired skills and behaviors, and then structure open-ended questions and statements to elicit detailed responses accordingly.
 You should also prepare a baseline profile of desired behaviors that are considered necessary to successfully perform the job.
-This will let you evaluate candidates against an ideal profile and see how they fit.
+This will let you evaluate candidates against an ideal profile and see how they fit in your organization.

 How to structure behavioral questions?

-The way we formulate questions is crucial.
+The way we formulate interview questions for developers is crucial.
 If you ask the question in an ambiguous way, don’t be surprised that you will not be able to draw valuable conclusions.